Scheduling ML jobs on HPC clusters

 ipython-cluster-helper creates a throwaway parallel IPython profile, launches a cluster and returns a view.
 On program exit it shuts the cluster down and deletes the throwaway profile.

-Works on Platform LSF, Sun Grid Engine, Torque, SLURM.
-Strictly python.
+It works with Platform LSF, Sun Grid Engine, Torque, and SLURM.
+[TODO clarify] Python-only.

-See also DRMAA Python, which is a Python wrapper around the DRMAA API.
+See also DRMAA Python, a Python wrapper for the DRMAA API.

-Other ones I looked at: Andrea Zonca wrote a script that allows spawning jobs on a cluster from a Jupyter notebook.
-After several iterations and improvements it is now called batchspawner.
+Other projects I looked at: Andrea Zonca Zonca wrote a script that lets us submit jobs to a cluster from a Jupyter notebook.
+After several iterations and improvements, it’s now called batchspawner.

-hanythingondemand provides a set of scripts to easily set up an ad-hoc Hadoop cluster through PBS jobs.
+The hanythingondemand project provides scripts to set up an ad-hoc Hadoop cluster by submitting PBS jobs.

-In Julia there is a rather fancy system JuliaParallel/ClusterManagers.jl which supports many major HPC job managers automatically.
+In Julia, there’s a rather fancy system JuliaParallel/ClusterManagers.jl that supports most major HPC job managers.

-There is also a bare-bones cth/QsubCmds.jl: Run Julia external (shell) commands on a HPC cluster.
+There’s also a bare-bones cth/QsubCmds.jl: Run Julia external (shell) commands on an HPC cluster.